 The Consortium for Resilient Gulf Communities (CRGC) assesses and addresses the social, economic, and public health impacts of the 2010 Deepwater Horizon oil spill in the Gulf of Mexico region.
-It was established in 2015 with a three-year grant from the Gulf of Mexico Research Initiative.
+It was established in 2015 with a grant from the Gulf of Mexico Research Initiative.

 Resilient communities withstand and recover from disasters.
 They also learn from past disasters to strengthen future recovery efforts.
 The Resilience in Action website offers toolkits, training, multimedia, newsletters, and other resources to help communities build and strengthen their resilience.